Benneee/flask_play/README.md

 # Flask Play
-Simple blog to learn the basics of the Python microframework, Flask.
-A 15-videos-playlist-not-so-quick-overview of what I can do with Flask If I intend to build a web app and do with the amazing microframework
+A not-so-quick-overview of what I can do with the Python microframework, Flask, If I intend to build a web app

+## Libraries Used
+- Flask-Bcrypt for password management
+- Flask-Login for authentication and session management
+- Flask-Mail for email
+- Flask-WTF for Forms
+- ItsDangerous for tokens
+- Pillow for images
+- Flask-SQLAlchemy for ORM

 ## BackStory
 This is a first foot-dipping into Flask.

-Done Django bits in the past, but it looks to me like a better step to move from Flask to Django, So far, the resources I have gotten for this learning journey look to be amazing.
+So far, the resources I have gotten for this learning journey look to be great.
-I don't want to jinx the journey by saying I will be creating more stuff with Flask in the nearest future, but honestly, I really want to build more apps in the nearest future.
+I don't want to jinx the journey by saying I will be creating more stuff with Flask in the nearest future, but honestly, I want to build more apps sooner than later.

-Target is APIs and other stuff I can do on the back-end other than web applications
+The target is APIs and other stuff I can do on the back-end other than web applications

 Let's Go!!